ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## The [CompletionStage](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/concurrent/CompletionStage.html) interface

-The `CompletionStage` interface represents a step in a multi-step future/promise computation.
+The `CompletionStage` interface represents a stage in a multi-stage future/promise computation.
 The design of this class has three considerations _how_ stages can be pipelined: